-If Dame Nellie, Dame Joan, and Dame Edna are new to you, you'll certainly be well acquainted with the ladies after a stay in beautiful Melba House.
-Owner Sue Handley, who took over the property in 2010, rechristened the three guestrooms and gave them a gorgeous new look.
-In keeping with the B&B's name (Dame Nellie Melba was a famous Australian opera star in the late 19th century), the Dame Nellie room is the largest and decorated in lovely black and white Laura Ashley prints and furnished with a sofa, small dining table, and a chandelier.
-The Dame Joan room (named after opera singer Joan Sutherland), although the smallest room and the only one without a Jacuzzi, is equally as charming and has all the same welcoming touches including fresh fruit bowl, chocolates and port by the bedside.
-Bright colors and sparkle are the hallmarks of the Dame Edna suite (named after Australia's favorite cross-dresser, Edna Everage) where the pink and white Laura Ashley prints are the perfect match
+If Dame Nellie, Dame Joan, and Dame Edna are new to you, you'll certainly be well acquainted with the ladies after a stay in beautiful Melba House, as the three guestrooms bear their names.
+In fact, the B&Bis named for Dame Nellie Melba, an Australian opera star in the late 19th century.
+The Dame Nellie room is the largest and decorated in lovely black-and-white Laura Ashley prints and furnished with a sofa, small dining table, and a chandelier.
+Bright colors and sparkle are the hallmarks of the Dame Edna suite (named after Australia's favorite cross-dresser, Edna Everage) where the pink and white Laura Ashley prints are the perfect match for the pink marble fireplace.
+The Dame Joan room (named after opera singer Joan Sutherland) may be the smallest room and the only one without a Jacuzzi, but is equally as charming and has all the same welcoming touches including fresh fruit bowl, chocolates, and port by the bedside.

-for the pink marble fireplace.
 The house has all the charms of the 19th century—fireplaces,

-high decorative plastered ceilings, and a wide timber veranda where you can choose to have breakfast in the warmer months.
-Sue, a dedicated foodie, provides a sumptuous breakfast and delicious afternoon tea.
-She will pick up guests from the railway station, and also provides an array of discounts for local attractions such as the Trolley Bus and a day spa.
+high decorative plastered ceilings, and a wide timber veranda where you can have breakfast in the warmer months.
+Owner Sue Handley, a dedicated foodie, provides a sumptuous breakfast and delicious afternoon tea.
+She picks up guests from the railway station and provides an array of discounts for local attractions, such as the Trolley Bus and a day spa.